adnicollas/Kits/README.md

 | `/kit <id>`                      | Claims an available kit                   ||
 | `/viewkit <id>`                  | Previews the contents of a kit            ||

+# 🔗 Dependencies
+Bukkit/Spigot/Paper [1.8.x - 1.16.5]

+# 💡 Future Plans
+GUI for selecting kits;
+Economy integration;
+More customizable options.

+# 🤝 Contributing

+Contributions are welcome!
+Feel free to open an issue or submit a pull request.